The Company Men poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Bobby finally admits to his wife Maggie that he was fired and they're in financial trouble.
 He must actively engage with his new reality—he can no longer pretend everything is fine.
 This choice to be honest launches him into the struggle of Act 2., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False defeat: Bobby loses his house.
+Significantly, this crucial beat False defeat: Bobby loses his house.
 The foreclosure represents the complete collapse of his former identity.
 Simultaneously, Phil Woodward's desperation deepens as he faces continued rejection despite his experience and qualifications., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (75% through) represents the emotional nadir.
 Here, Phil Woodward commits suicide in his car in the GTX parking lot.
 The literal "whiff of death"—a good man destroyed by the loss of identity and purpose tied to corporate employment.
-This tragedy devastates everyone., demonstrates the protagonist at their lowest point.
+This tragedy devastates everyone., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Gene McClary quits GTX, choosing conscience over career.
 Bobby realizes he's actually found dignity and satisfaction in construction work with Jack.
 He synthesizes his business skills with honest labor—he doesn't need the corporate title to have value., demonstrating the transformation achieved throughout the journey.